 From NASA, to the National Institutes of Health, to you.

-A passion for excellence.
-A passion for innovation.
-A passion for quality.
-These are the driving forces behind the MyoVision success story.
+A passion for excellence, innovation, and quality.
+These are the driving forces behind MyoVision.
 Developed under a prestigious NIH Grant, MyoVision is the result of thousands of hours of R&D and clinical application in areas from healthcare to sports medicine.

 MyoVision Designer, David Marcarian, MA